MossyFish/202020-Rule-NSO/README.md

 pip install -r requirements.txt
 ```

+Notes:

-Important note: this program only works on windows because I only use windows (for now).
+This program only works on windows because I only use windows (for now).

+AI assistance used in editing and debugging the code 🤧

 ## Demo